-Mediated settlement of claims that arose when a security guard was not paid for overtime nor travel time, payments made were late and the employer failed to provide him with access to his personnel records.
+- Mediated settlement of claims that arose when a security guard was not paid for overtime or travel time, payments made were late, and the employer failed to provide him with access to his personnel records.

 Whistleblower Wrongful Term

-Mediated settlement of claims that arose when medications were mailed to plaintiff allegedly without sufficient care to ensure they were kept at the appropriate temperature and delivered timely which caused significant health problems to Plaintiff.
+- Mediated settlement of claims that arose when medications were mailed to plaintiff allegedly without sufficient care to ensure they were kept at the appropriate temperature and delivered timely, causing significant health problems to Plaintiff.

 Professional Malpractice Legal

-Mediated settlement of claims that arose when a dune buggy rolled over causing injuries to all passengers, but liability was contested due to assumption of the risk.
+- Mediated settlement of claims that arose when a dune buggy rolled over causing injuries to all passengers, but driver's liability was contested due to assumption of the risk.

 - Arbitrated the value of Plaintiff's injuries when her vehicle was struck by Defendant's vehicle that had sped out of a parking area.